MicronOxford/SIMcheck_Manual/source/index.rst

 recent ImageJ version, and can be installed by copying the ``SIMcheck_.jar`` file into your plugins folder and restarting ImageJ.

-Please read the Quick Start guide below.
+Please read the :ref:`quick-start` guide below.

 Contents: